Become an affiliate partner and earn attractive commission.

 Amosite

 Amosite brown asbestos consists of straight fibres and is brown in colour.
-It asbestos has anti-condensation and sound-proofing properties.
+This common type of Asbestos has anti-condensation and sound-proofing properties.
 It contains iron and magnesium and is present in cement sheets as well as pipe insulation.

 Lung cancer, mesothelioma and asbestosis can occur due to brown asbestos exposure.